nearform/taurus-gcp/docs/README.md

 Taurus provides you with the following capabilities:
 - Provision GCP Services
 - Install Kubernetes add-ons
-- Example Application with CI/CD via Github Actions
+- Example Application with CI/CD

 ## GCP Provisioning
 Taurus focuses on the main infrastructure components and we expect you will extend it.
 That's why it's called a boilerplate.